GothicAi/Instaboost/README.md

 ## Install InstaBoost

-1. Requirements
-We implement our method on Python 3.5.
 To install InstaBoost, use this command.

 ```
 pip install instaboost
 ```

 The detail implementation can be found [`here`](https://github.com/GothicAi/InstaBoost-pypi).

+***Because InstaBoost depends on matting package [here](https://github.com/GothicAi/cython-global-matting), we highly recommend users to use python3.5 or 3.6, OpenCV 2.4 to avoid some errors.
+Envrionment setting instructions can be found [here](https://github.com/GothicAi/cython-global-matting#environment-settings-linux).***

 ## Quick Start